HarryPehkonen/tonic-theme/README.md

 ### Retina Resolution UI

 Soda Theme has been designed to take advantage of retina resolution (high-dpi) displays.
-Both Soda Light and Soda Dark support retina displays.
+Both Tonic Light and Tonic Dark support retina displays.

 ![Soda Retina](http://buymeasoda.github.com/soda-theme/images/features/soda-retina.png)

 ### Theme Customisation

-Sublime Text 2 provides an elegant way to tweak existing themes without having to duplicate or maintain a separate copy of the original theme.
+Sublime Text 3 provides an elegant way to tweak existing themes without having to duplicate or maintain a separate copy of the original theme.
 If there are aspects of Soda Theme that you would like to adjust, take a look at the [theme customisation](https://github.com/buymeasoda/soda-theme/wiki/Theme-customisation) wiki page.

 ## Bonus Options